-Peter Barth is the Director of Policy and Intergovernmental Affairs at First 5 LA, joining the team in May 2015.
+Peter Barth is the Interim Chief of Staff.
+In this interim role, Peter is helping to ensure First 5 LA is both addressing the COVID-19 crisis that remains before us and doing so in a way that is strengthening the organization and its long-term success.
+Peter Barth previously served First 5 LA as the Director of Policy and Intergovernmental Affairs, joining the team in May 2015.
 As the senior policy and government affairs strategist for the organization, Peter leads a team to support policy and systems change at the county, state, and federal level on behalf of First 5 LA.
 Under his direction, the Policy and Intergovernmental Affairs team works to build and maintain strong relationships with elected officials, policymakers, and opinion leaders at all levels of government, as well as organizations and institutions supporting children and their families.

 Peter joined First 5 LA from Third Sector Capital Partners, a national nonprofit organization working with multi-sector partners to address public issues through social innovation financing.
 As a Director at Third Sector, Peter worked with high performing nonprofit service providers, private and philanthropic funders, and government leaders to develop rigorous projects focused on improving outcomes in health, education, criminal justice, foster care, and workforce development, among other social issues.